youfarny/ESDclinic/README.md

 On Machine 2:
 - run docker-compose on "Machine 2 - Composites + Kong".
 This will start the composite microservice ProcessAppointment and Kong API Gateway.
-- run "npm run dev" on the vue app
+- run "npm install" then "npm run dev" on the vue app

 # Logins: